 Employee Health

 Capital Bikeshare.
 As part of OPM’s commitment to employee work-life balance and well-being, employees are provided with memberships in the Capital Bikeshare program, upon request.
 Currently, the program offers 3,700 bikes at 440 stations across Washington, DC; Arlington, VA; Montgomery County, MD; and Fairfax County, VA.
 Once an employee is a member, they are able to borrow the bicycles for 30 minutes at no cost.
 For longer rides, employees pay an additional fee for every 30-minute period thereafter.
-The program is relatively easy to manage, as the agency provides redeemable discount codes that employee apply to their own accounts to cover the membership fee.
+The program is relatively easy to manage, as the agency provides redeemable discount codes that employees apply to their own accounts to cover the membership fee.
 This way, each employee who signs up is responsible for maintaining his/her own account and paying for applicable rental costs.
 Employee participation has varied over the years, but it is utilized by employees from across the entire agency, including those in the DC suburbs.
 Some employees have reported that they use this program to travel to meetings within DC, rather than taking a cab or driving, supporting their health while providing a direct return on the agency’s investment.
 Biking saves fuel costs, prevents carbon emissions, provides an exercise opportunity for employees, and supports employee commitment.

 Census Bureau Welfare and Recreation Association (CBWRA).
 Organized in 1950, the CBWRA is an employee resource group that promotes the health and well-being of employees and provides athletic, social, and other events and educational or entertainment programs.
 The association currently has 16 active clubs under its umbrella, including Green Mountain People (GMP), also known as the Census Outdoor Club; Volleyball League; Tennis Club; Co-Ed Flag Football Club; Soccer Club; Softball Club; Mind Body Spirit Club; and All Around Town and Beyond Club.
 The group sponsors events for employees during lunch breaks, after work hours, and on weekends.
 From playing volleyball outside during lunch to renting camp and recreational equipment, there are numerous activities available.
 For example, GMP hosted a six-mile Raven Rocks Hike on May 20, 2017, and horseback riding at Piscataway Riding Stables in Clinton, MD on June 4, 2017.
 All Census Bureau and Bureau of Economic Analysis employees as well as contractors at headquarters and the Bowie Computer Center are eligible for membership and participation.
 As of 2017, CBWRA has approximately 800 members.
 Members pay annual $3 dues and, at times, an additional cost to participate in special events.